-Raymond Antrobus is a British-Jamaican poet, performer, editor, educator and co-curator of Chill Pill.
-He is born and bred in East London, Hackney.
-He is one of the world's first recipients of an MA in Spoken Word education from Goldsmiths University.
+Raymond Antrobus is an award winning British-Jamaican poet, performer, editor, educator and co-curator of Chill Pill.
+He is born and bred in East London, Hackney and is one of the world's first recipients of an MA in Spoken Word education from Goldsmiths University.
 In 2017 he was awarded 1 of 3 inaugural Jerwood Compton Poetry Fellowships and is a Complete Works 3 fellow.

 Raymond has read and performed his poetry at festivals (Glastonbury, Latitude, Bestival etc) to universities (Oxford, Goldsmiths, Warrick etc).
-He has won numerous slams (Farrago International Slam Champion 2010, The Canterbury Slam 2013 and was runner up at the open mic Calabash Slam in 2016).
+He has won numerous slams (Farrago International Slam Champion 2010, The Canterbury Slam 2013 and was joint winner at the Open Calabash Slam in 2016).

-He has also read internationally (South Africa, Kenya, North America, Jamaica, Sweden, Italy, Germany, Switzerland etc)
+He has also read internationally (South Africa, Kenya, North America, Jamaica, Sweden, Italy, Germany, Switzerland, Ireland etc)

 Raymond is co-curator of popular London poetry events Chill Pill (Soho Theatre and The Albany) and Keats House Poets.
 Raymond’s poetry has appeared on BBC 2, BBC Radio 4, The Big Issue, The Jamaica Gleaner, The Guardian and at TedxEastEnd.

 Sky Arts and Ideas Tap listed Raymond in the top 20 promising young artists in the UK.
 The Fadar listed Raymond as a Writer Of Colour to watch out for in 2017.

 “His monologues are stunning studies of voice and substance, and his lyric poems are graceful and finely crafted” - Kwame Dawes